tcrz/Udacity_full_stack/Trivia_app/README.md

 }
 ```

-`POST '/questions'`
+#### `POST '/questions'`
 - General:
     - Creates and stores a question object
-    - Return: a dictionary containing the id of the created question object, success of the request and total questions
+    - Return: a dictionary containing the id of the created question object, success of the request and total nmber of questions
 - Sample: `curl -X POST -H "Content-Type: application/json" -d '{"question":"What is the nickname of the Ghana men's football team?", "answer":"Black Stars","category": "6", "difficulty":"3"}' http://127.0.0.1:5000/questions`
 ```json
 {
   "question_created_id": 32,